-The goal of this training is to improve the practice of coastal resilience planning by incorporating the needs and perspectives of populations that are especially vulnerable to changing climate conditions, many of whom are historically underrepresented in civic decision-making.
-The target audience is any professional, elected, or appointed official or community leader engaged in coastal planning at the state or local level.
-While this training focuses on coastal resilience planning, the approach is applicable to resilience planning in any geographical context.
+The goal of this training is to improve the practice of climate resilience planning by incorporating the needs and perspectives of populations that are especially vulnerable to changing climate conditions, many of whom are historically underrepresented in civic decision-making.
+The target audience is any professional, elected, or appointed official or community leader engaged in climate planning at the state or local level.
+While this training focuses on climate resilience planning, the approach is applicable to resilience planning in any geographical context.

 Upon completion, participants will be able to: